discipl/core/README.md

 ```

 ### `link`
-Creates a link to the given claim to be used in attestations to be made by the current Ssid set in the given session.
-The claim can be a reference or a claim (any JSON-LD object with a single DID as subject) and should be available in the platform used by the given connector indication (the connector name) though this is not enforced.
-Note, as the claim, attest, verify and revoke methods accept links in their arguments you probably don't need to use this method.
+Creates a link to the given claim to be used in attestations.
+The claim can be a reference or a claim (in the form of JSON: {subject:did, predicate:object, predicate:object, ...}) and should be available in the platform used by the given connector indication (the connector name) though this is not enforced.
+Note, as the claim, attest, verify and revoke methods accept links in their arguments you probably don't need to use this method directly.
 ```
 link(connector, claim)
 ```